nextcloud/documentation/developer_manual/app/index.rst

 * :doc:`logging`

+Migrations
+^^^^^^^^^^

+Migrations can be used to do database changes which are allowing apps a more granular updating mechanism:

+* :doc:`migrations`

 Repair steps
 ^^^^^^^^^^^^

-Repair steps can be used to run code at various stages in app installation, uninstallation, migration ...
+Repair steps can be used to run code at various stages in app installation, uninstallation, migration and more:

 * :doc:`repair`